triton-inference-server/server/docs/walkthrough.md

 # OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

-# From Model to Deployment
+# Deploying your trained model using Triton

 Given a trained model, how do I deploy it at-scale with an optimal configuration using Triton Inference Server?
 This document is here to help answer that.

-For those who like a high level overview, below is the common flow for most use cases.
+For those who like a [high level overview](#overview), below is the common flow for most use cases.

 For those who wish to jump right in, skip to the [end-to-end example](#end-to-end-example).

+## Overview

 1. Is my model compatible with Triton?
     - If your model falls under one of Triton's [supported backends](https://github.com/triton-inference-server/backend), then we can simply try to deploy the model as described in the [Quickstart](https://github.com/triton-inference-server/server/blob/main/docs/quickstart.md) guide.